Skip to Content

 The Fu character (meaning “good luck” and “fortune”) is unsurprisingly the most popular character to cut out!

-There are also other crafts like making a paper lantern or a Chinese dragon puppet.
+Other crafts include making a paper lantern or a Chinese dragon puppet.

 9. Read Books